-Perspective | Watching edgier TV with your kids during the pandemic?
+Watching edgier TV with your kids during the pandemic?
 You’re not alone.

 Many parents — including Schoppe-Sullivan — consult Common Sense Media, an advocacy group that promotes safe media use.
 But even on this site, where parents and kids separately rate shows for appropriate content, the two generations rarely concur.

-For example, “One Night in Miami,” a current Netflix hit about four prominent Black leaders, parents give it a nod for 17-year-olds; kids ranked it as okay for age 14 and up.
+For example, “One Night in Miami,” a current Amazon hit about four prominent Black leaders, parents give it a nod for 17-year-olds; kids ranked it as okay for age 14 and up.

 The same age gap is evident for “The Marvelous Mrs. Maisel.”
 Adults don’t mince words about a flood of “f-bombs” and nudity.
 “This is not a show I’d ever watch with my kids, even after they hit adulthood,” wrote one mom.
 But one 13-year-old critic called this show “absolutely amazing” and “great for you and your family, as long as parents are open to questions.”